 \subsection{Autoencoders}

 Autoencoders, conventionally used as pre-processing tools to initialize the network weights, have been extended to stacked autoencoders \cite[SAEs;][]{bengio2007sae}, denoising autoencoders \cite[DAs;][]{sae2008intro}, contractive autoencoders \cite[CAEs;][]{rifai2011cae}, \textit{etc}.
-Now they have proved successful for feature extraction because of being able to learn a compact representation of input through the encode-decode procedure.
-For example, \cite{GeneExphhw2015} applied stacked denoising autoencoders (SDAs) for gene clustering tasks.
+Now they have proved successful in feature extraction because of being able to learn a compact representation of input through the encode-decode procedure.
+For example, \citet{GeneExphhw2015} applied stacked denoising autoencoders (SDAs) for gene clustering tasks.
 They extracted features from data by forcing the learned representation resistant to a partial corruption of the raw input.
 More examples can be found in Section \ref{GeneExpCha}.
 Besides, autoencoders are also used for dimension reduction in gene expression, \textit{e.g.} \cite{GeneExpADAGE2014,ADAGE22016,eADAGE2017}.
-When applying autoencoders, one should be aware that the better reconstruction accuracy does not necessarily lead to model improvement \citep{rampasek2017dr}.
+When applying autoencoders, one should be aware that better reconstruction accuracy does not necessarily lead to model improvement \citep{rampasek2017dr}.

-Variational Autoencoders (VAEs), though named as "autoencoders", were rather developed as an approximate-inference method to model latent variables.
-Based on the structure of autoencoders, \cite{kingma2013auto} added stochasticity to the encoded units and added a penalty term encouraging the latent variables to produce a valid decoding.
-VAEs aim to deal with the problems of which each data has a corresponding latent representation, and are thus useful for genomic data, among which there are complex interdependencies.
-For example, \cite{rampasek2017dr} presented a two-step VAE-based models for drug response prediction, which first predicts the post- from the pre-treatment state in an unsupervised manner, then extends it to the final semi-supervised prediction.
-This model was based on data from Genomics of Drug Sensitivity in Cancer \cite[GDSC;][]{GDSCdata} and Cancer Cell Line Encyclopedia \citep[CCLE;][]{barretina2012cancer}.
-Some other applications can be found in \cite{way2017vaeCancer}, \cite{way2017evaluating}, \textit{etc}.
+Variational Autoencoders (VAEs), though named "autoencoders", was rather developed as an approximate-inference method to model latent variables.
+Based on the structure of autoencoders, \citet{kingma2013auto} added stochasticity to the encoded units and added a penalty term encouraging the latent variables to produce a valid decoding.
+VAEs aim to deal with the problems of which each data has a corresponding latent representation and are thus useful for genomic data, among which there are complex interdependencies. \citet{rampasek2017dr} presented a two-step VAE-based model for drug response prediction, which first predicts the post- from the pre-treatment state in an unsupervised manner, then extends it to the final semi-supervised prediction.
+This model was based on data from Genomics of Drug Sensitivity in Cancer \cite[GDSC;][]{GDSCdata} and Cancer Cell Line Encyclopedia \citep[CCLE;][]{barretina2012cancer}. \ql{VAEs can also be used in many other genomic applications including cancer gene expression prediction \cite{way2017vaeCancer, way2017evaluating}, single cell feature extraction for unmasking tumor heterogeneity \cite{rashid2021dhaka}, metagenomic binning \cite{metagenome}, DNA methylome dataset construction \cite{methylome}, \textit{etc}.}